 It is not uncommon to find professional studios utilising a standalone master clock to sync all peripheral equipment.
-The facts and figures of 500R8's built-in clock are good enough to stand up against - and in some cases exceed - the performance of expensive standalone units.
+The facts and figures of 500R8's built-in clock are good enough to stand up against - and in some ways exceed - the performance of what you would find in expensive standalone units.